MarsWangyang/Hopfield-Neural-Network/README.md

 # Hopfield-Nerual-Network
-It's a simple structure of Hopfield Nerual Network.
+It's a simple structure of Hopfield Neural Network.